What is Artificial Intelligence (AI)?

 Artificial general intelligence, or AGI, is a hypothetical form of AI that would outperform humans at nearly every task.
 “That would range from driving cars to math to programming to whatever,” Humphreys said.

-While AGI doesn’t exist yet, many believe it could arrive within the next five to ten years, though we don’t know how big of a disruption it’s going to be, how expensive it’s going to be to use, or who’s going to have access to it if it arrives at all, he said.
+While AGI doesn’t exist yet, many believe it could arrive within the next five to 10 years, though we don’t know how big a disruption it’s going to be, how expensive it’s going to be to use, or who’s going to have access to it if it arrives at all, he said.

 Education can change your life.
 Find the SNHU artificial intelligence course that can best help you meet your goals.

-Ollie Burkett is a writer at Southern New Hampshire University, where he is pursuing his Master of Arts in English and Creative Writing.
+Ollie Burkett '25G is a writer with a Master of Arts in English and Creative Writing from Southern New Hampshire University.
 You can connect with him on LinkedIn.

 Explore more content like this article